 Dr Biddle recently gave research papers at the following institutions:

-Future research plans include work on noise in urban communities (with a major research bid to the AHRC and the Leverhulme Trust planned for 2012 and 2013), a series of major articles on musical communities and a single-authored monoraph on noise.
+Future research plans include work on noise in urban communities, a series of major articles on musical communities and a single-authored monoraph on noise, and a monograph on Flamenco.

 Dr Biddle is also a Doutor colaborador for the project hosted at the Instituto de Musicologia, Lisbon entitled A indústria fonográfica em Portugal no século XX [The phongraphic industry in Portugal in the 20th century].
 See here for more details.